Variational closures for composite homogenised fluid flows: Introduction

 \section{Introduction}

-When modelling complex and often turbulent geophysical fluid dynamics (GFD), one inevitably encounters physical processes which exist over a wide range of spatial and temporal scales.
-For the effects of the processes to be accurately represented in a finite-resolution numerical simulation, parameterisation schemes are required.
-By making the parameterisation schemes stochastic, model uncertainties can be introduced naturally.
-Stochastic parameterisation schemes have seen operational use in numerical weather forecasting \cite{BMP1999, BTB2015}, where they have improved the ensemble forecasting reliability and probabilistic skill.
-To guide the design of stochastic parameterisation schemes, one design principle is for the stochastic parameterisation schemes to preserve the geometric structures of the deterministic fluid models.
+When modelling complex and often turbulent Geophysical Fluid Dynamics (GFD), one inevitably encounters physical processes that exist over a wide range of spatial and temporal scales.
+To accurately represent these processes in finite-resolution numerical simulations, parameterisation schemes are required.
+By making these schemes stochastic, model uncertainties can be introduced naturally.
+Stochastic parameterisation schemes have seen operational use in numerical weather forecasting \cite{BMP1999, BTB2015}, where they have improved ensemble forecasting reliability and probabilistic skill scores.
+To guide the design of stochastic parameterisation schemes, one design principle is to preserve the geometric structures of the underlying deterministic fluid models.

 The geometric structures of ideal fluid models are revealed by Lie-group invariant variational principles.
-First noted by Arnold \cite{Arnold1966}, given a domain $\mcal{D}\subset \mathbb{R}^d$, solutions of the incompressible Euler's fluid equations are time-dependent geodesic flow $g_t$ on the manifold of volume preserving diffeomorphisms ($g_t\in \operatorname{SDiff}(\mcal{D})$).
-Following the idea and modelling fluid flows in the diffeomorphism Lie group, a modern approach was developed in \cite{HMR1998} where ideal fluid dynamics are derived from a Lie-group symmetry reduced Euler-Poincar\'e variational principle with advected quantities.
-The advected quantities consist of fluid properties such as volume density, mass density and heat which follow the Lagrangian trajectories of the fluid parcels and they contribute to the overall dynamics of the flow.
-In the presence of advected quantities, the solutions are no longer geodesic curves in the manifold of the diffeomorphism.
-However, the solutions may still be regarded as smoothly parameterised curves in time on the manifold of diffeomorphisms.
+As first noted by Arnold \cite{Arnold1966}, given a domain $\mcal{D}\subset \mathbb{R}^d$, solutions of the incompressible Euler fluid equations constitute time-dependent geodesic flow $g_t$ on the manifold of volume-preserving diffeomorphisms ($g_t\in \operatorname{SDiff}(\mcal{D})\, \forall t$).
+Building on Arnold's idea of modelling fluid dynamics as flow on the Lie group of diffeomorphisms, a modern approach was developed in \cite{HMR1998}, in which ideal fluid dynamics are derived from a Lie-group symmetry reduced Euler--Poincar\'e variational principle involving advected quantities.
+These advected quantities consist of fluid properties such as volume density, mass density, and heat that follow the Lagrangian trajectories of fluid parcels and contribute to the overall fluid dynamics.
+The presence of advected quantities introduces potential energies such that solutions are no longer free geodesic curves but rather forced geodesics in the manifold of diffeomorphisms.
+Nevertheless, solutions remain as smooth, time-parameterised curves on the manifold of diffeomorphisms.